plotzing/plotzing/README.md

 save_graph("mygraph.png",height=6,width=9)
 ```

 Alternatively, users can simply save the graph and have the height and width generated by default (e.g., **'save_graph("mygraph.png")**' would also work).
-Although users may also use the saving functions built into RStudio, the resulting files saved through this method will be lower in quality (as the save_graph() function automatically sets the DPI to 500).
+Although users may opt instead to use the saving functions built into RStudio, the resulting files saved through this method will be lower in quality.
 To save animations, users may use the **'anim_sav()**' command built into gganimate or the **'save_animation()**' command built into Plotzing.
 However, this latter function is still under development and does not yet support height and width commands.

 ## **Contact Me**